-The disease generally occurs at low prevalence, but higher rates of incidence and impact can occur within localised populations.
+The disease generally occurs at low prevalence in wombat populations, but higher rates of incidence and impact can occur within localised populations.
 These localised outbreaks may be associated with high wombat densities, during periods of drought or nutritional stress.
 There has been very little research on the survivorship of wombats with mange.
 Within most wombat populations there are wombats with and without mange suggesting that some wombats are able to resist or overcome infection.
 More research is required to understand the factors that result in wombats becoming infected with mange.

 There is no method to eradicate mange from the wild.
-Individual wombats and other animals can be treated for mange.
+Individual wombats and other animals can be treated for mange, though the current treatment of mange in wombats requires regular doses of moxidectin (Cydectin) over four months.
 While this may be relatively straightforward for tame or captive animals, it is more challenging to treat animals in the wild, especially for wombats which are typically nocturnal, live underground and are not well-suited to captivity.
-This is because effective treatment of mange in wombats requires regular doses of moxidectin (Cydectin) over four months.

 The disease generally occurs at low prevalence, but more extreme outbreaks can occur within populations.
-It is not known why these outbreaks occur but they appear to be associated with times of nutritional stress and/or overcrowding (i.e. high-density wombat populations).
+It is not known why these outbreaks occur, but they appear to be associated with times of nutritional stress and/or overcrowding (i.e. high-density wombat populations).

 Cool, humid conditions, which can be found in wombat burrows, support the extended survival of mites away from their hosts.